progval/Supybot-plugins/AttackProtector/README.md

 There are two kind of detections:

-**individual**: they are the most common type of flood, so their names in the configuration are the name of the flood type.
+**individual floods**: they are the most common type of flood, involving floods from one user.
+Options controlling these detections exist in the configuration as the name of the flood type (e.g. `config plugins.attackprotector.{join,message,etc.}`).

 **grouped**: it's a flood from several nicks.
-Their names in the configuration are the flood type, prepended by 'group'.
+Their names in the configuration are the flood type, prepended by 'group' (e.g. `config plugins.attackprotector.group{join,message,etc.}`).

 Of course, the detection value of group floods should be greater than the individual floods'.